squinkylabs/SquinkyVCV/docs/filter.md

 ## change log

+## 5/5/19

+Made drive default to minimum.

+Calibrated drive and overall volume to be like Alma.

+Played around with the internal gain staging of "Transistor" voicing to more like a normal moog/Alma.
+Somewhere in between there and where is was before.
+I will look that some of the other voicings in the future and see if they need work.

+Moved the tuning of the filter up by about an octave.
+Should open up better, although may still be slightly dull compared to other filters.

 ### 5/4/19

 Fixed a terrible mistake where "Drive" was defaulting to 0, which is a very extreme setting.